nonplayer/hammercrawl/hc_core_smith.md

 1. Knowledge of the Rules
 2. A Dungeon
-3. Dice
+3. Gaming Dice
+4. Divining Dice
-4. Helpful additional Randomizers
+5. Helpful additional Randomizers

 ### 1. The Rules